Vaishh1007/90DaysOfDevOps/2025/networking/solution.md

 ## **How does internet works?**
--It is a web of cables(optical fibres) where data is transfer from one location to anothor.
--a hierarchy of networks is divided into tiers:
+-It is a web of cables(optical fibres) where data is transfer from one location to anothor. a hierarchy of networks is divided into tiers:

 ## **Tier 1: The Backbone of the Internet**

-The top level of the internet.
+- The top level of the internet.
 These are the biggest networks in the world.

-Huge companies that own and operate massive infrastructure, like undersea cables and data centers (e.g., Level 3, NTT Communications, and Telia).
+- Huge companies that own and operate massive infrastructure, like undersea cables and data centers (e.g., Level 3, NTT Communications, and Telia).

-Tier 1 networks connect directly to one another without paying anyone else.
+- Tier 1 networks connect directly to one another without paying anyone else.
 They exchange traffic freely (this is called "peering").
 They are the reason global communication is possible.

 ## **Tier 2: The Middlemen**

-Regional or national networks that connect to Tier 1 networks.
+- Regional or national networks that connect to Tier 1 networks.

-They pay Tier 1 providers for access to the global internet.
+- They pay Tier 1 providers for access to the global internet.

-Tier 2 providers act as bridges, connecting local ISPs or businesses to the global internet.
+- Tier 2 providers act as bridges, connecting local ISPs or businesses to the global internet.
 They might also peer with other Tier 2 networks to reduce costs.

 ## **Tier 3: Local Providers**

-Smaller networks that provide internet to homes and businesses.
+- Smaller networks that provide internet to homes and businesses.

-Local ISPs, like your neighborhood internet provider or small cable companies.
+- Local ISPs, like your neighborhood internet provider or small cable companies.

-Tier 3 providers pay Tier 2 (or sometimes directly Tier 1) providers to carry internet traffic.
+- Tier 3 providers pay Tier 2 (or sometimes directly Tier 1) providers to carry internet traffic.
 They bring the internet directly to your door.

 ## **Example of the Internet in Action:**
-You type a website address on your computer.
+- You type a website address on your computer.

-Your Tier 3 provider sends the request to a Tier 2 provider.
+- Your Tier 3 provider sends the request to a Tier 2 provider.

-The Tier 2 provider forwards it to a Tier 1 network to reach the website's server, possibly across continents.
+- The Tier 2 provider forwards it to a Tier 1 network to reach the website's server, possibly across continents.

-The server sends back the data through the same chain, and the website appears on your screen!
+- The server sends back the data through the same chain, and the website appears on your screen!

 In short:

-Tier 1: The global highways.
+*Tier 1:* The global highways.

-Tier 2: The regional roads.
+*Tier 2:* The regional roads.

-Tier 3: The local streets.
+*Tier 3:* The local streets.